Can Pastilla: Between Sirens and Unanswered Questions – Hostel Incident Causes Unease

 What is said to have happened — and what investigators are doing

 The police account summarizes the sequence as follows: a 33-year-old man registered at the accommodation was suspected of entering the women's toilet.
 The woman reported that he held her and touched her against her will; he says he only wanted to bring a towel.
-In the early hours the man was arrested and the alleged victim was taken to Son Espases hospital for a clinical examination.
+In the early hours the man was arrested and the alleged victim was taken to Hospital Universitari Son Espases information for a clinical examination.
 Doctors prepared a report, investigators secured traces and took witness statements at the hostel.

 The uncomfortable key question: How does a hostel protect its guests?